 Dealing with an overseas Grant of Probate or getting a UK Grant of Probate resealed could be challenging, especially if foreign paperwork or a court visit is needed for a different jurisdiction.

 The most recommended option to assist with this challenge is instructing a specialist to help.
-The Title Research team can complete most work in-house, however, we also work with several partners globally who can be called upon for physical court applications, if required.
+The Title Research team can complete most work in-house; however, we also work with several partners globally who can be called upon for physical court applications, if required.
 Learn more about how we can help with Grants and reseals here.

 6. Receiving the Grant of Representation

 Once the Grant is received, you can legally gather the assets.

 Now, you’re able to start to collect and gather the assets.
 In estates with several assets, including UK shareholdings or overseas assets, the process can take longer or become complicated.

 You may have difficulty liquidating UK shareholdings in a timely manner.

 A fast track service can help you sell UK shareholdings within 48 hours, allowing your client to be in receipt of funds within 7-10 days, therefore greatly accelerating the process.

 If there are overseas assets to be collected, every country has different rules, forms, and processes.